AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 ### Seal Field Parameters   (*Required*)

-The seal field parameters are required to create a new unsigned signature field or sign an existing field.
+The seal field parameters are required to create a new signature field or use an existing field.

 * **Field Name**  (*Required*): The signature field's name.
 This must be a non-empty string.
 If signature field with this field name already exist, that field will be used.
 If it does not exist, a signature field with this field name will be created.